What Kind of Homeschooling is Right for Our Family?

 - Internet- Use Google or AI to search curriculum options based on what’s important to you and your family.

-- Conferences– Conferences are a great opportunity to pick up, open, and flip through the curriculum, ask questions, etc.
+- Conferences– Conferences are a great opportunity to explore, engage with, and flip through the curriculum, ask questions, etc.

 - Talk to friends or other homeschooling parents- Find out what curriculum your friends are using with their kids.
 This gives you inside information on how it’s working for them.